priyanks25coder/hackathon2022/README.md

 ## Pitch (Solution):
 HireMe provides a One-Stop solution for Hiring Talent.
 It has a very Simple and Beautiful UI divided into appropriate sections to handle all the levels of hiring, Right from the Job creation to the Interview Conducting State of the Candidate.
-It also provides a skill-based filtering search that can help to filter candidates based on relevant
+It also provides a skill-based filtering search that can help to filter candidates based on relevant skills.

 A Deep Explanation with visuals is provided in the UI Section.